dashio-connect/python-dashio/README.md

 ### Controls

 Controls are objects that represent actions and widgets in the DashIO application.
 All controls have a ControlID, Title, and TitlePosition.
 The ControlID should be a string that can uniquely identifiy that control per device.
-The control Title is text that is displayed on **Dash** with the Contol.
+The control Title is text that is displayed on the **Dash** app with the Contol.
 The TitlePosition can be either `TitlePosition.TOP`, `TitlePosition.BOTTOM`, or `TitlePosition.NONE`.
 Controls that are displayed have a `dashio.ControlPosition` that is composed of four size and position variables: x_position_ratio, y_position_ratio, width_ratio, height_ratio.
 The first two are position ratios that place the top left corner of the widget on the DeviceView.
 The last two are ratios that govern the size of the widget.
 The ratios are propertional to the size of the screen with the full size of the screen representing 1.0.
 All controls have a callback that is used to return messages from the **Dash** app.
 Controls on the **Dash** app can have a graphical duplicate that may have a different set of *Config* attributes.
 This is achieved by adding that controls ControlControl with add_config_columnar(ControlControl).

 Controls have two main types of attributes.